Anger & Bitterness Can Literally Break Your Heart

-In light of the acquittal of George Zimmerman, in the death of Trayvon Martin, anger flows in our community.
+From anger in high profile cases like in the death of Trayvon Martin, or a silly argument between friends that turned deadly, anger flows in our community.
 We all feel angry at times; it’s a natural response to threats and attacks, injustice and disappointment.
 Anger is a powerful emotion and releasing the pressure that builds inside is essential to deal with deep-seated problems and move on.
 But if anger isn’t dealt with in a healthy way, it can have a significant effect on your daily life, relationships, achievements and mental well-being.

 Learning how to express anger can protect your heart, mind, and health.
 Here’s the right way to do it.

 The emotion of anger is neither good nor bad.
 It’s perfectly healthy and normal to feel angry when you’ve been mistreated or wronged.
 The feeling isn’t the problem—it’s what you do with it that makes a difference.
 Anger becomes a problem when it harms you or others.

 Mastering the art of constructive anger takes work, but the more you practice, the easier it will get.
 And the payoff can be huge.
 Learning to control your anger and express it appropriately can help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.